QuennieZeng/League-of-Legends-Game-Predictions/README.md

 **MomentumFeatureEngineering:**

-To quantify the momentum of the game, we assessed statistical differences at 15 and 10 minutes.
+To quantify the momentum of the game, we assessed statistical differences at 10 and 15 minutes.
 Our approach involved standardizing these differences and computing their average.
 This process provides a concise and rough estimate of the game's momentum, where a positive value indicates the team's improved performance and a negative value suggests the opposite.

 **StandardScalar:**

 This built-in feature would standardize the columns we run in it.
-We used it to standardize our numerical columns that did not include differences in them since we used those columns in our MomentumFeatureEngineering transformer.
+We used it to standardize our numerical columns that did not include differences in them since we used those columns in our `MomentumFeatureEngineering()` transformer.
 Using this would help make all of our information standardized by removing the mean and scaling to unit variance.
 This allows our data to be mean-centered, equally scaled, and normally distributed, all making the algorithm perform better.

 **Overfitting:**

-While creating the model, we ran into the problem of overfitting, as our training accuracy was at 100%, while our validation accuracy was around 75%.
+When creating the model, we ran into the problem of overfitting, as our training accuracy was at 100%, while our validation accuracy was around 75%.
 To address this issue, we examined the features and considered whether feature engineering could help improve generalization.

-To start, we took out the columns with ‘diff’ to make the data more simple, as we had included the columns with **`diff`** in our ‘momentum’ feature.
+To start, we took out the columns with **‘diff’** to make the data more simple, as we had included the columns with **`diff`** in our ‘momentum’ feature.

 We also considered the heat maps and dropped the columns in which there wasn't as big of a difference between the winning and losing teams.
 We decided to drop **`csat10`**, **`csdiffat10`**, **`killsat10`**, **`assistat10`**, **`deathsat10`**, **`csat15`**, **`killsat15`**, and **`assistat15`** after looking at the graphs.

 Heatmap result for **`csat10`**: